Skip to main content

 Edited by

-Hayes Luk, The University of Hong Kong
+Leo Poon, PhD, University of Hong Kong, Hong Kong

 This thematic series published in Virology Journal emphasizes advances and key discoveries in the animal origin, viral evolution, epidemiology, diagnostics and pathogenesis of different emerging and re-emerging coronaviruses.